kubernetes-retired/kubernetes-anywhere/phase1/vsphere/README.md

 **NOTE: DO NOT POWER ON THE IMPORTED VM.**

-If you do power it on, future clones of this VM will land up [getting the same IP as the imported VM] (https://github.com/vmware/photon/wiki/Frequently-Asked-Questions#q-why-do-all-of-my-cloned-photon-os-instances-have-the-same-ip-address-when-using-dhcp).
+If you do power it on, future clones of this VM will land up [getting the same IP as the imported VM](https://github.com/vmware/photon/wiki/Frequently-Asked-Questions#q-why-do-all-of-my-cloned-photon-os-instances-have-the-same-ip-address-when-using-dhcp).
 To work around this run the following command before powering the VM off and using it to clone the kubernetes nodes.
 ```
 echo -n > /etc/machine-id
 ```